Idiopathic Hypersomnia - An Uncommon Sleep Disorder

 When assessing a person who shows Idiopathic Hypersomnia symptoms, any medication that is taken will be taken into consideration.
 Thereafter, your GP may then refer your case to a specialist.
 A specialist can help diagnose what is causing your sleeping disorder.

 In closing, let us not discredit the importance of sleep.
 Sleeping allows the body to recover from the day’s challenges.
 It is highly encouraged that we do get enough sleep to stay healthy.
-However, when sleep becomes our favorite pastime, a solution to problems that we do not want to deal with, and sleeping even when we have other commitments; it is unhealthy.
+However, when sleep becomes our favourite pastime, a solution to problems that we do not want to deal with, and sleeping even when we have other commitments; is unhealthy.

 If sleepiness, especially during the day is limiting your productivity, get help.
 If daytime sleep is hurting your life in general, then treatment may be needed.
 Treatment may depend on what’s causing the urge to sleep too much and for too long to the point that it is no longer healthy.
 Call your GP.
 It is the first step in getting you the help that you may need to end your battle with daytime sleepiness.